danieldong51/nuggets-game/IMPLEMENTATION.md

 	“PLAY”
 		if max players,
 			Respond with “NO”
-		Else:
+		else:
 			Respond with “OK”.
 Means, user was allowed
       Add player by calling player_new with the user's real name, letter, and the master grid Call updateGrid with this player's grid and the master grid “SPECTATE”
-		If there is a spot available for spectator,
+		if there is a spot available for spectator,
 			Add the spectator by calling spectator_new
-		Else:
+		else:
 			Replace the spectator
 	“KEY”
 		Parse key stroke